 However, adding a different title to your business card isn’t going to go very far in that regard.

-So, perhaps the path to a more trusted and valued relationship with prospects and clients, doesn’t lie in the title, or how great you are, or how important your quota is.
-Instead, you must shift your focus from yourself (and your quota) to your customer—and their wants and needs.
+The path to a more trusted, valued, and strategic relationship with prospects and clients doesn’t lie in the title, or how great you are, or how important your quota is.
+Instead, you must shift your focus from yourself to your customer—and their wants and needs by leveraging a value-based sales approach.

-Worry less about the job title on your business card, and let your actions build credibility for you and your company by doing things like:
+Worry less about the job title on your business card, and let your actions build credibility for you and your company by:

-- Becoming a strategic advisor, not an interruptive product-pusher
+- Becoming a strategic advisor, not a product-pusher

-- Identifying highly-qualified prospects; asking to meet with them in a professional, respectful and valuable way; and helping them understand how your advice, products and services will be beneficial to achieving their business goals
+- Identifying highly-qualified prospects; asking to meet with them in a professional, respectful, and valuable way, and helping them understand how your products and services will help them achieve their business goals

 - Recommending solutions that may (or may not) include your offerings